UgoDasseleer/CRansomware/README.md

 # CRansomware
 A little Ransomware made in C for a school project.

 Please do not use it as a virus.
 It is not made for this purpose.
-The aim of this project is studying how sockets and crypto work with C.
+The aim of this project is studying how sockets and crypto work with C (memory aswell).

 # How to Use